Do you remember your childhood?

-We found out that both carnivorous plants attract insects using their colouration and nectar.
+We found out that both carnivorous plants attract insects using their coloration and nectar.
 The difference between the two plants is how they trap their prey.

 Where to get a Venus Fly Trap and Trumpet Pitcher Plant?

 Like us, you can go to your local garden shop and see if they have any for sale.
 If they don’t, ask them if they can get them in.
-You can also buy them online too!
+You can also buy them online!

 Of course, there may be restrictions on these two plants in different countries.
 Perhaps you could find out if there are any native predatory plants in your country.